BBC Doctor Who - The Stories BBC

 The Doctor having been left for dead in a burning farmhouse is rescued by a young boy who tells him his friends have been taken to the Conciergerie Prison in Paris.
 The Doctor sets off after them and, after a brief period press-ganged into a road mending crew for lack of papers, he eventually reaches Paris.

 Things are looking grim for Ian, Barbara and Susan.
 They are all sentenced to death as traitors without a chance to speak in their own defence, and are all promised the guillotine for their crimes.
-Ian though manages to escape from the prison while Barbara Wright and Susan are rescued en-route to the guillotine by two organisers of the escape chain.
+Ian though manages to escape from the prison, much to the alarm of the incompetent jailer.

 Barbara and Susan in Prison